-Founding members Pete Winne (guitar, foot percussion) and Jake Hoffman (banjo, upright bass) met ten years ago when they were randomly assigned as college roommates.
-They formed Tumbling Bones in 2011 and two years later joined forces with songwriter and guitarist Kyle Morgan.
-The addition of Morgan allowed the band to do what they love best—sing in dynamic three-part harmony—and to create a distinct sound weaving Morgan’s original songs with their passion for traditional American folk music.
+Founding members Pete Winne (guitar, percussive dance) and Jake Hoffman (banjo, upright bass) met ten years ago when they were assigned each other as freshman year college roommates.
+Together they delved into the roots of rock ’n’ roll and formed string band The Powder Kegs, with whom they won an on-air contest in 2007 on A Prairie Home Companion on NPR.
+In 2011 Winne and Hoffman founded Tumbling Bones as a roots group with singing as the centerpiece and arrangements inspired by bluegrass gospel, jug band music, and classic R&B. Two years later, after moving to Portland, Maine, they joined forces with songwriter Kyle Morgan (guitar, upright bass).
+The new line up allowed the boys to do what they love best—sing in three-part harmony—and to forge a distinct sound combining Morgan’s voice and compositions with their collective passion for traditional American folk music.

 2014 is proving to be the band’s most eventful year so far.
 They were recently selected for the American Music Abroad program, a U.S. State Department-backed cultural ambassadorship that will send the band to a few developing nations to teach, perform, and collaborate with local musicians over the course of a month in the coming year.
 Alumnae of the program include other folk ensembles such as The Lumineers, Della Mae, and The Boston Boys.